ghimiredhikura/Awasome-Pruning/README.md

 # Awesome Pruning [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

 Awesome resources in deep neural network pruning.
-This collection is prepared inspired by [he-y/Awesome-Pruning](https://github.com/he-y/Awesome-Pruning).
+This collection is inspired by [he-y/Awesome-Pruning](https://github.com/he-y/Awesome-Pruning).

 > [Note: You are welcome to create pool requests and add more interesting papers.]